maximKaschitskiy/payments/README.md

 There is server on Next.js provides access to the API for passing and storing the payment entry.
 Entries are stored in MongoDB.

-A secure route requires validation with Google 0Auth.
+A secure route requires validation with Google auth.

 ##### Routes: